trimstray/test-your-sysadmin-skills/README.md

 </details>

 <details>
-<summary><b>You need to block several IP addresses from the same subnet.
-Which is more efficient for the system to traverse the iptables rule set or the black-hole route?</b></summary><br>
+<summary><b>You need to block several IPs from the same subnet.
+What is the most efficient way for the system to traverse the iptables rule set or the black-hole route?</b></summary><br>

 If you have a system with thousands of routes defined in the routing table and nothing in the iptables rules than it might actually be more efficient to input an iptables rule.